-During the five-year period from April 2015 to March 2020, there were 1,108 fire-related deaths in dwellings in England, including 31 within our service.
-This equates to 3.6 deaths per million residents within our service area compared to the average within England of 4.0 deaths per million residents.
+During the five-year period from April 2015 to March 2020, there were 1,108 fire-related deaths in dwellings in England, including 31 in our Service area.
+This equates to 3.6 deaths per million residents within our Service area compared to the average within England of 4.0 deaths per million residents.

-There were 11,617 serious injuries in dwelling fires in England, including 402 within our service area.
-While there has been a very slight downward trend in dwelling fire injuries nationally, there has been a slight upward trend in injuries in our service area.
-This equates to 46.2 serious injuries per million residents within our service area compared to the average within England of 41.8 serious injuries per million residents.
+There were 11,617 serious injuries in dwelling fires in England, including 402 in our Service area.
+While there has been a very slight downward trend in the number of dwelling fire injuries nationally, there has been a slight upward trend in our Service area.
+This equates to 46.2 serious injuries per million residents within our Service area compared to the England average of 41.8 serious injuries per million residents.